The bi-graded structure of Symmetric Algebras with applications to Rees rings: An Application: Sextic curves.

 Finally we consider the case $(d_1,d_2)=(3,3)$.
-By Theorem \ref{GeneralLemma}, all of the singularities on or infinitely near $\mathcal C$ have multiplicity either 2 or 3; and therefore, we employ (\ref{Max}), once again, to see that the last column of Table \ref{deg6} lists all possible configurations of singularities on or infinitely near $\mathcal C$.
+Notice that a quadratic transformation cannot increase the multiplicity of a singularity.
+By item (1) of Theorem \ref{GeneralLemma}, all singularities on or infinitely near $\mathcal C$ have multiplicity either 2 or 3.
+Therefore, we employ (\ref{Max}), once again, to see that the last column of Table \ref{deg6} lists all possible configurations of singularities on or infinitely near $\mathcal C$.
 We use Theorem \ref{andy} to connect the configuration of singularities on or infinitely near $\mathcal C$ to the degrees of the defining equations of $\mathcal R$.
-Part (3) of Theorem \ref{GeneralLemma} shows that the number of points of multiplicity $3$ on or infinitely near $\mathcal C$ is $6-\mu(I_2(C)))$.
-The other statistic which is used in from Theorem \ref{andy} is $\mu(I_1(\varphi))$.
+Part (3) of Theorem \ref{GeneralLemma} shows that the number of points of multiplicity $3$ on or infinitely near $\mathcal C$ is $6-\mu(I_2(C))$.
+The other invariant that is used in Theorem \ref{andy} is $\mu(I_1(\varphi))$.
 Observe that $3\le \mu(I_1(\varphi))\le 4$.
-Indeed, the first inequality holds by part (1) of Remark \ref{signif} because the ambient hypothesis of Data \ref{data7} guarantees that the morphism $\eta$, which parameterizes the curve $\mathcal C$, is birational onto its image; and the second inequality holds because the entries of $\varphi$ are cubics in two variables.
+Indeed, the first inequality holds by part (2) of Remark \ref{signif} because the ambient hypothesis of Data \ref{data7} guarantees that the morphism $\eta$, which parameterizes the curve $\mathcal C$, is birational onto its image; and the second inequality holds because the entries of $\varphi$ are cubics in two variables.
 We read the $T$-degrees of a minimal $S$-module generating set for $\mathcal A_1$ from part (2) of Theorem \ref{andy}.
 As seen above, we need only look at the rows with $3\le \mu(I_1(\varphi))\le 4$.
 We see that if there are no multiplicity $3$ singularities on or infinitely near $\mathcal C$, then $\mu(I_2(C))=6$ and there are $4$ minimal generators of the $S$-module $\mathcal A_1$ and each of these has $T$-degree $4$.
 We record these generator degrees as $(1,4):4$ since every element of $\mathcal A_1$ has $xy$-degree $1$.
-Similarly, if there is exactly $1$ multiplicity $3$ singularity on or infinitely near $\mathcal C$, then the minimal generators of the $S$-module $\mathcal A_1$ have bi-degree $(1,3)$ and $(1,4):2$.
-If there are two such singularities then the generators have bi-degree $(1,3):2$ and if there are $3$ such singularities then the generators have bi-degree $(1,2)$ and $(1,4)$.
+Similarly, if there is exactly one multiplicity $3$ singularity on or infinitely near $\mathcal C$, then the minimal generators of the $S$-module $\mathcal A_1$ have bi-degree $(1,3)$ and $(1,4):2$.
+If there are $2$ such singularities, then the generators have bi-degree $(1,3):2$, and if there are $3$ such singularities, then the generators have bi-degree $(1,2)$ and $(1,4)$.
 Corollary \ref{XXX} shows that the $S$-module $\mathcal A_{\ge 2}$ is minimally generated by $3$ elements of bi-degree $(2,2)$.
 Degree considerations show that in three of the cases the minimal generators of the $B$-module $\mathcal J$ have been identified.
 When there are $3$ singularities of multiplicity $3$ on or infinitely near $\mathcal C$, then a further calculation is necessary.
 As $\Sym(I)_{\le 2}\simeq B_{\le 2}$, multiplying the generator of $\mathcal A$ of bi-degree $(1,2)$ yields two linearly independent elements of $\mathcal A$ of bi-degree $(2,2)$; and therefore $\dim_k[\mathcal A/B \mathcal A_{(1,2)}]_{(2,2)}=1$. \QED \end{proof2}

 {\bf Acknolwedgment.} Part of this paper was written at Centre International de Rencontres Math\'ematiques (CIRM) in Luminy, France, while the authors participated in a Petit Groupe de Travail.
 The rest of the paper was written at the Mathematical Sciences Research Institute (MSRI) in Berkeley, California, while the authors participated in the Special Year in Commutative Algebra.
 The authors are very appreciative of the hospitality offered by the Soci\'et\'e Math\'ematique de France and MSRI.